RhysDeimel/Old-RhysDeimel.github.io/content/site_setup.md

 > How many articles per page do you want?
 [10]
 > What is your time zone?
 [Europe/Paris] Australia/Sydney
 > Do you want to generate a tasks.py/Makefile to automate generation and publishing?
 (Y/n) n Done.
-Your new project is available at /mnt/c/Users/LucidNightmare/Coding/blog
+Your new project is available at /mnt/c/Users/someawesomedir/blog
 ```

-make a test page in content:
+Pretty self explanatory for the most part.
+I'm aiming to make this blog a regular-_ish_ thing, so pagination is enabled.
+You'll notice I did choose to skip `tasks.py/Makefile` generation though.
+Travis will take care of that for me.

+## Enough Food for a Week!

+Time to make a test page in content.
+We'll just rip the example straight from the Pelican docs and place it in our `content` folder that should be sitting in our project root:

 ```
 Title: My First Review